lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 ## Create a Branch

 Your contribution starts by creating your own branch of the repository that will hold your edits and additions.
-Create your branch  by clicking on "preview->hpc-compendium/ + new branch" as depicted in this figure:
+Create your branch by clicking on "+" near "preview->hpc-compendium/" as depicted in the figure and click "New branch".

 ![create new branch](misc/cb_create_new_branch.png)